jishmachiraykal/Embedded-Linux-Using-Beaglebone-Black/eMMC_update/README.md

 * Flashing takes 5-10 minutes.
 Once it is done SD card can be removed from board and BBB will boot from eMMC.
 This has to be done whenever beaglebone.org releases new version

-* Flasher script will devide the eMMC memory into two partitions called BOOT and ROOTFS.
+* Flasher script will divide the eMMC memory into two partitions called BOOT and ROOTFS.
 Then it will format the partitions to create file system(FAT & EXT4).
 Then copy the contents of SD card into newly created partions

 * Check the debian OS image using lsb-release -da and latest version will be in https://www.beagleboard.org/distros